ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week1.md

 - Completed C Sharp Tutorials - more in progress.

 - Learned how use repostories.

 - Set up a bitbucket repository.

 - Solidified understanding of the game rules.

+Hours Worked: 11

 ***Mohamed Kazma (101019719):***